BogdanIrimie/cloud-simulator/README.md

 `mvn package`

 ## Usage
-The simulator allows users to define thier cluster and parameters for their simulation in JSOn files.
-Once the parameters are defined, the program can be started as with `java -jar cloud-simulator.jar`
+The simulator allows users to define their cluster and parameters for their simulation in JSON files.
+Once the parameters are defined, the program can be started with `java -jar cloud-simulator.jar`